 - All-purpose thread in a contrasting color for fabric flower; we used red

-- Hot glue and glue gun for fabric flower embellishment
+- Hot glue and glue gun for optional fabric flower embellishment

 - Three clean tin cans of varying sizes with labels removed

 - Iron and ironing board

 - Seam ripper